pajtai/solid-vagrant-base-box/README.md

 * the project `modules` directory is reserved for modules pulled down by `librarian-puppet`
 * the project `modules_custom` directory is - surprisingly - for custom modules not from forge
+* for an idea of the space savings of running the cleanup script at the end, [see here](https://gist.github.com/pajtai/d50f80a8af55da89f170).
 * `/etc/nginx/site-enabled` has one site listening at `www.local.info` - going there will show phpinfo();

 #### Rough Feature List